 Freelance workers typically are defined as independent contractors rather than employees.
 The IRS explains that an independent contractor is someone who is self-employed, and who generally is not under the control of an employer with regard to how and when work gets completed.
 While freelancers by definition have more freedom to determine how and when they work, the fact that they do not have an employer-employee relationship also means that they may not be protected by federal laws that prohibit employment discrimination.

-As an article in USA Today illuminates, about 14 percent of American workers currently describe themselves as independent contractors.
+As an article in click here now USA Today illuminates, about 14 percent of American workers currently describe themselves as independent contractors.
 Many federal laws that prohibit discrimination only protect employees (and not independent contractors).
 The U.S. Equal Employment Opportunity Commission (EEOC) clarifies that, in order to be eligible for federal protections against discrimination, you must be an employee, a former employee, or a job applicant for a position that would make you an employee.
 In short, independent contractors are not covered by federal anti-discrimination laws.

 New Jersey Law Against Discrimination and Freelancers